22 Jul 24

 3. Stay hydrated

-4. Replenish your electrolytes
+4. Replenish your electrolytes and carry proper summer gear

-6. Cover up, and apply and reapply sunscreen
+6. Cover up and reapply sunscreen

 7. Pace yourself